DavinaNoelani/AZEntertainment/README.md

 ---

 ### 📄 Project Overview
-AZEntertainment is a full-stack event management application that allows users to create, browse, and purchase tickets for events.
+AZEntertainment is a full-stack event management application that allows an admin with verified credentials to post or host local events.
+The user experience allows users to browse, and purchase tickets for events.
 Key features include user authentication, image upload via Cloudinary, and Stripe payment integration.
 The app was developed as part of a full-time web development bootcamp.

 ---